dojo/docs/dojo/_base/config.rst

 dojoConfig is a quick and easy way to turn dojo's built-in debugging features on and off.
 Regardless of whether you are using a custom build, or the uncompressed source, the debugging features will be available for you to turn on whenever necessary.
 The parameters you'll use are the following:

 isDebug: true
   When set to "true", isDebug will load dojo's extended debugging tools via Firebug, or Firebug Lite.
 You will have access to a debugging window regardless of what browser you are using.
 You can run arbitrary code statements from the debugging console, and also view output statements via dojo's built-in `console.* functions <http://api.dojotoolkit.org/jsdoc/dojo/HEAD/console>`_.
-Default value is "false."
+When isDebug is "false" (default) some additional debugging information like warning when using deprecated or experimental code are not printed out.
+Default value is "false".

 debugContainerId: "yourContainerId"
   If specified, when the page is rendered dojo will look for an element with the specified id and will put the Firebug Lite console window inside that element.
 This allows developers extra control over the display of the console window and to easily reference it in their own scripts.
 By default the div containing the console window does not have an id associated with it.